-We have an active equalities team that regularly scrutinise all policies to ensure application for all.
-The trust takes its responsibilities here very seriously and as such employs 2 senior executives to oversee:

-- · equalities and diversity - · wellbeing and mental health
+We have an active equalities process that regularly scrutinises all policies to ensure application for all.
+The Trust takes its responsibilities here very seriously and as such, the areas of equalities and diversity, as well as wellbeing and mental health, make up part of the portfolio responsibilities for senior executives.

 All schools have well published, and highly effective, school development planning systems.
-The culmination is our school ADDO (academy development dashboard overview.)
-All staff have the opportunity to contribute to either future planning (through the SDP) or an evaluation of previous work (through contribution in the ADDO).
-A popular development to this is staff's involvement in our highly unique "invitational meeting" where all of the above is collated.
+The culmination is our school ADDO (Academy Development Dashboard Overview.)
+All staff have the opportunity to contribute to either future planning (through the SOP) or an evaluation of previous work (through contribution in the ADDO).
+A popular development to this is staff's involvement in our highly unique "invitational meeting" where all of the above is collated and scrutinised.

-Engagement with suppliers, customers and others in a business relationship with the trust
+Engagement with suppliers, customers and others in a business relationship with the multi academy trust

-The intention of trustees is to behave responsibly and ensure that management operate the academies trust in a responsible manner, operating within the high standards of the academies financial handbook.
-This is reflected in the values we hold that were chosen by the staff teams themselves.
+The intention of trustees is to behave responsibly and ensure that management operate the academies trust in a responsible manner, operating within the high standards of the Academies Handbook.
+This is reflected in the values that were coproduced by staff teams from around the MAT.